 Planting root cuttings into a modular tray

 If you’ve ever attempted to move an oriental poppy or acanthus then you will know that any trace of root left behind has the ability and energy to regenerate.
-Gardeners can easily exploit the same phenomenon by digging up roots and replanting where wanted.
+Gardeners can easily exploit the same phenomenon by digging up the plant, cutting small pieces of root and potting them up.